a20351766/udo.1.4.0/docs/source/prereqs.rst

 under Linux.

-First, you must set the environment variable ``GOPATH`` to point at the Go workspace containing the downloaded Fabric code base, with something like:
+First, you must set the environment variable ``GOPATH`` to point at the Go workspace containing the downloaded UDO code base, with something like:

 .. code:: bash